 Please feel comfortable nursing your child in class, but we ask that you not bring food or drink (except for water in a closed container) into the classroom.
 Fewer distractions in class allow more opportunities for children to engage in musical activities.
 In addition, we want to protect any children who have allergies to food products such as peanuts or milk.
 We also encourage you to remove your child’s pacifier so (s)he is free to experiment with sounds during class.

 Both or either parent, grandparents or caregivers are welcome to attend class at any time – no need to ask.
 Whole family music making in your home is extremely valuable to your child’s musical development, and attending class occasionally helps the other family members to join in at home.
+Please check in advance before bringing visiting children to assure there is space.
+Guests are encouraged to fully participate as active members of the class.

 Enhance your child’s experience in class by remembering to sing, sing, sing and follow what the teacher is doing.
 Your active participation is the key to your children learning and growing musically.
 The songs, chants and movements are easy and accessible.
 Don’t worry if you can’t carry a tune – you can give your child a positive music experience simply by participating!
 Your child does not need to sit on your lap, children whose rhythm is more developed may be more kinesthetic and need to move around the room and express themselves rhythmically.
 Model positive parenting, make music and enjoy yourself!
 Try not to give verbal directions.
 It can be tough to resist the impulse to give your child directives such as “Do what she is doing, hold your instrument this way” but children respond best by just seeing and hearing you doing (and enjoying) it yourself!
 Wandering toddlers are fine, but if you want your child to come back to you, avoid calling to him from across the room.
 If necessary, redirect your child physically back to you or the circle.
 Of course watch out for your child’s safety, but mostly your job is to just relax, and have fun!